 Both the Foundation (FdA) and BA Honors degrees are administered through the School of Healthcare & Early Years (University Campus Suffolk, 2008/09b) and are of two semesters in duration with each semester being 12 weeks in length (S. Shaw, personal communication, 30 March 2011).
-The FdA program is designed to be both vocational and include work experience (placements).
-It differs from the BA Honors degree in that the FdA program in its emphasis on "work-based learning and the acquisition of transferable, vocational, and intellectual skills" (University Campus Suffolk, p.
+The FdA program is designed to be vocational and includes work experience (placements).
+It differs from the BA Honors degree in that the FdA program places its emphasis on "workbased learning and the acquisition of transferable, vocational, and intellectual skills" (University Campus Suffolk, p.
 5).
 Upon completion, trainees can apply for BACP accreditation.